mechatroner/vscode_rainbow_csv/DEV_README.md

 * Consider speeding up autodetection by adding parse_rfc option.
 If it is false - we can only parse top N=10 lines and skip setting lint cache key until the actual lint.

+* Add "set as comment prefix" context menu command for selected text in csv syntaxes, like it was done for the header.

 ## RFC Support plan
 We need:
 1. Full doc tokenization (rbql + rbql UI preview sampling + lint + autodetection) - 100% correct, doesn't have to use VSCode ranges.